-- Create a PowerPoint presentation, Digital Storytelling presentation, Prezi, or video - Ensure it is visually pleasing.
-Slides should have key points not paragraphs.
-Creativity is key.
-Think outside the box.
-Minimum of 5-8 minutes for video and minimum of 15 slides + 1 reference slide. - Upload the assignment in your lessons by week folder
+- Create a PowerPoint presentation or video over the information packet you developed. - Ensure it is visually pleasing.
+Slides should have key points not paragraphs. - Upload the assignment in your Lessons by Week folder 14.

 Accommodations.
-Students with disabilities who require accommodations (academic adjustments, and/or auxiliary aids or services) for this course must contact The Student

-Accessibility Resource Center (SARC) in DSU 1st floor Room 1074 Downing Student Union.
-Please do not request accommodations directly from the professor or instructor without a letter of accommodations from the Office of Student Disability Services.
+Students with disabilities who require accommodations (academic adjustments, and/or auxiliary aids or services) for this course must contact the Student Accessibility Resource Center in Downing Student Union (DSU A-200).
+Please do not request accommodations directly from the professor or instructor without a letter of accommodations from the Student Accessibility Resource Center.

 Course Software Standards.
-The course software standards are Word for word processing, PowerPoint for presentations, Excel for presentations, and Adobe Acrobat for viewing PDF files.
-WKU faculty, staff, and students can download and install Microsoft Office 365 ProPlus free of charge.
-Microsoft Office 365 is provided through WKU's enterprise licensing agreement with Microsoft. http://office.microsoft.com/en-us/office-in-education-FX104367920.aspx/
+The course software standards are Word for word processing, PowerPoint for presentations, and Excel for presentations, and Adobe Acrobat for viewing PDF files.

 Blackboard.
 Blackboard serves as a repository for course documents and communication in mass--please visit Blackboard (http://ecourses.wku.edu/).
 Once logged in students will see a list of all courses that they are enrolled that are also using Blackboard.
-Select "Effective Leadership Studies" to enter LEAD 200.
+Select "Global Leadership" to enter LEAD 550.
 If you have technical issues, please call (270) 745-7000, the WKU IT Help Desk.
 The most used aspect for the class is the "Course Documents" section of Blackboard where electronic copies of course documents reside.